zacherytcox/stelligent-u/14-Jenkins/README.md

 _Considering the many options for plugin management, which makes the most sense for our current Jenkins infrastructure?_
+>Jenkins client CLI tool would make the most sense with our architecture.
+>install-plugins.sh is deprecated and asks you to switch to the cli tool.
+>We currently dont have an Ansible running to execute the Ansible playbook to install plugins.
+>JCasC is problematic and isnt recommended for due to many features still in development.

 ## Lesson 14.3: Pipelines